Jungfraujoch: Yes or no? Is it a one-of-a-kind trip, or a trap?

-If nature were a religion, this would be the ultimate cathedral.
-The way to this nature pilgrimage destination is worth the world itself as scenes of quaint Swiss villages, lush alpine meadows, merciless walls of rock and a sea of a giant glacier unfold in front of you.
+If nature were a religion, the Jungfraujoch would be the ultimate cathedral.
+The way to this natural pilgrimage destination is worth the world itself.
+Scenes of quaint Swiss villages, lush alpine meadows, merciless walls of rock and a sea of a giant glacier unfold in front of you.

 For the unique experience.